hamzawaleed0102/hamzawaleed.com/cldlnrxh1000309mkfkbx8rpm.md

 ## Anony Botter

-My first SaaS project: a free **Slack bot** that allows users to **send anonymous messages**, as well as create and participate anonymously in polls.
+My first personal SaaS project: a free **Slack bot** that allows users to **send anonymous messages**, as well as create and participate anonymously in polls.

 See full details in my blog post: [Introducing Anony Botter: The Slack Bot for Open Communication in Teams](https://hamzawaleed.com/anony-botter-send-anonymous-message-on-slack)